UWCubeSat/lost/README.md

 First, follow the build instructions for local installation so you have a LOST executable.

-To build & install the python interface, run `pip3 install --upgrade .`
+To build & install the python interface locally, run `pip3 install --upgrade .`

-*Note: the `--upgrade` isn't necessary for a fresh install, but it will make sure you're up to date with what's in this repo if you previously installed LOST.*
+*Note: the `--upgrade` isn't necessary for a fresh install, but it'll make sure you're up to date with what's in this repo if you previously installed LOST.*

 To uninstall, run `pip3 uninstall lost`